-GPs and OMPs located at a medical practice, or with a formal agreement with a medical practice to provide services on their behalf, can claim a specific MBS item for telephone consultations longer than 20 minutes in duration (25 minutes for OMPs) for patients with a current confirmed covid infection.
+Medical practitioners located at a general practice, or with a formal agreement with a medical practice to provide services on their behalf, can claim a specific MBS item for telephone consultations longer than 20 minutes in duration (25 minutes for medical practitioners other than GPs) for patients with a current confirmed covid infection.
 The primary purpose of the service is to assess the patient's eligibility for oral anti-viral medications, including provision of a relevant prescription if clinically appropriate.